Troubleshooting

 SSV Node health endpoint

-environment variable. - Then you need to make sure your SSV node/container has
+- Make sure your SSV node/container has

-port opened (or other port you chose).
+16000port opened (or other port you chose).

 curl http://localhost:16000/v1/node/health